Fighting COVID with Oil and Gas:

 3.7 Trillion kilowatts were demanded in 2019 alone.

 Each American (330 million) consumes about 30 kw everyday.

 In the 1950s a household was considered wealthy if they had one vehicle and a color television.
 Today most homes have 3 vehicles, 4 televisions, 4 mobile phones, 4 computers/tables, 10 kitchen devices, 6 bathroom amenities, not to mention AC, water heater, that need stable and affordable electricity.

 A single electric-car battery weighs about 1,000 pounds and requires 500,000 lbs of raw materials to be moved.

 More than 90% of the world’s solar panels are built in Asia on coal-heavy electric grids.

-  Solar power requires even more cement, steel and glass, and land.
+Solar power requires even more cement, steel, glass, & land.

 Global silver and indium mining will jump 250% and 1,200% respectively over the next couple of decades to provide the materials necessary to meet expected solar "demand."

 HOUSEHOLD GOODS IMPOSSIBLE w/o Fossil Fuels:

 One Marcellus Natural Gas Well Pad (4 wells):